kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 * **How can an operator determine if the feature is in use by workloads?**

 * Check Service to see if `internalTrafficPolicy` is set to `Local`.
 * A per-node "blackhole" metric will be added to kube-proxy which represent Services that are being intentionally dropped (internalTrafficPolicy=Local and no endpoints).

-TODO: add metric name once it's decided
+The metric will be named `kubeproxy/sync_proxy_rules/blackhole_total` (subject to rename).

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**